dthain/compilerbook-examples/README.md

 flex to parse arithmetic expressions and convert them into a simple abstract syntax tree of expressions.
 This would be a good place to start as you design your compiler.

+- cminor contains the starter code for the CMinor project, starting with the AST for the parser assignment.